sandiphonemyint/GitOps-ArgoCD/README.md

 - 🚀 Create your Argo CD app using CLI or UI
 - 🔄 Push updates to GitHub and watch Argo CD auto-sync to GKE
 - 🧠 Explore GitOps workflow via Argo CD dashboard

+## Accessing the Tetris Game

+After creating the Argo CD Application, the Tetris game is deployed to the cluster and exposed via a Kubernetes Service with an external IP or hostname.
+You can access the game through this address and play it directly in your browser.